notional-finance/wrapped-fcash/README.md

 Gas costs are estimated in `scripts/gas_costs.py` and the current output can be seen in `gas_costs.json`.
 ERC4626 adds significant gas costs and also does not allow the user to specify slippage thresholds, however, it does provide a very simple access point into wrapped fCash.

-Using asset tokens is the most gas efficient (and probably capital efficient) way to access wrapped fCash.
+Using asset tokens is the most gas efficient and capital efficient way to access wrapped fCash.
 Using ERC1155 transfer and batchLend calls saves 1 or 2 ERC20 token transfers and therefore will save about 100k gas (about 20%).

 ## Code Stats